 Christopher T. Sununu is the 82nd Governor of the State of New Hampshire and is currently serving his third term, receiving in 2020 more votes ever than any candidate in state history.

-Governor Sununu lives in Newfields with his wife, Valerie, and their three children, Calvin, Edie, and Leo.
+Governor Sununu lives in Newfields with his wife, Valerie, and their three children.